Dickinson-COMP-491-492/website/docs/assignments/Readings/RD12-MFBT.md

 3. The author asserts (in 5) that "it is inevitable that AI will be forced to collect, log and use data in a wholly transparent manner."
    - What is the underlying basis for this assertion?
    - This was written in 2019.
 Has there been any shift in this direction?
 Why or why not?
-4. The author states (in 6) that data monopolies, such a Amazon, Google and Facebook, "have a responsibility to not only promote fair pricing, but to help support a vibrant innovation economy.
+4. The author states (in 6) that data monopolies, such as Amazon, Google and Facebook, "have a responsibility to not only promote fair pricing, but to help support a vibrant innovation economy.
 The only alternative to such an approach is the near inevitability of restrictive regulation."
    - Why is the alternative to supporting a "vibrant innovation economy" "restrictive regulation"?
    - This was written in 2019.
 Do these companies support vibrant innovation economies or are they facing restrictive regulation?
 5. If companies with a female founder perform 63% better than one with an all-male founding team, why did 79% of all funding go to companies with all male founding teams?